zaaakher/gitgroup/README.md

-# Gitlist
+# Gitgroup

 Create lists of git repositories and group them however you want.

 ## Features

-- [ ] Create a list of git repositories
+- [x] Create a list of git repositories
-- [ ] Group repositories by various properties
+- [x] Group repositories by various properties
-- [ ] Export lists as json
+- [x] Export lists as json
+- [x] Import lists as json